-This easy divinity recipe is made in one big pan, like fudge, instead of using the drop candy method.
+This easy Divinity Candy recipe is made in one big pan, like fudge, instead of using the drop candy method.
 Make homemade divinity the easier way.
 Perfect for gifting!

 Chances are that if you live in the South, like I do, then a plate of Divinity will be on your candy table.
 (You do have a table designated just for cookies and candies, right?)
 We have other desserts, usually a pecan pie and a chocolate pie, but it’s not complete for me without some rich chocolate fudge, maybe a little cracker toffee, and a plate of divinity.

 My mom’s grandmother made Divinity every year at Christmas.
 Knowing now how it’s made, I can’t imagine my great-grandmother in the kitchen whisking this furiously by hand without the help of a stand mixer.
 My mom started making it years ago and my dad fell in love with it.
 It has graced our candy table at Christmastime ever since.

 This year she tried a new recipe that made the whole process even easier.
 Traditional Divinity is spooned into little mounds and topped with pecan halves.
 That method is too stressful for me.
 The Divinity continues to stiffen as you make the mounds and is dry before you finish.
 Nobody likes flat, dry Divinity.

 With this recipe, you pour the entire batch into a pan so that it can set and be cut into individual squares to your liking, similar to fudge.
 We are Divinity purists and never add pecans to ours (fudge either, for that matter).
 Divinity should be creamy, smooth, soft… it almost reminds me of marshmallow fluff in fudge form.